Liberty Wreck - SS Richard Montgomery

 14. JDKR

-JDKR Member
+JDKR Senior Member

 Probably of more concern are the very large quantities of German chemical munitions dumped in the Baltic in the immediate post-war period.